agentobjectmodel.org

 Supported A2H Intents:

-Validation Tools
+Validation tools

-Tools are organized by language under Tools/ so you can use only Python or only Node.
-See Tools/README.md.
+tools are organized by language under tools/ so you can use only Python or only Node.
+See tools/README.md.

 Python

-# From repo root (pip install -r Tools/python/validate/requirements.txt first)
+# From repo root (pip install -r tools/python/validate/requirements.txt first)

-python Tools/python/validate/validate.py spec/v0.1.0/aom-input-schema.json examples/v0.1.0/login-single/login.aom.json
+python tools/python/validate/validate.py spec/v0.1.0/aom-input-schema.json examples/v0.1.0/login-single/login.aom.json

-python Tools/python/validate/validate_all.py
+python tools/python/validate/validate_all.py

-python Tools/python/validate/validate_all.py v0.1.0/ecom-flow
+python tools/python/validate/validate_all.py v0.1.0/ecom-flow

 Node

-# From repo root (npm install in Tools/node/validate first)
+# From repo root (npm install in tools/node/validate first)

-node Tools/node/validate/validate.js spec/v0.1.0/aom-input-schema.json examples/v0.1.0/login-single/login.aom.json
+node tools/node/validate/validate.js spec/v0.1.0/aom-input-schema.json examples/v0.1.0/login-single/login.aom.json

-node Tools/node/validate/validate_all.js
+node tools/node/validate/validate_all.js

-node Tools/node/validate/validate_all.js v0.1.0/ecom-flow
+node tools/node/validate/validate_all.js v0.1.0/ecom-flow

 Generating output files for testing